nlohmann/json/doc/mkdocs/docs/features/element_access/checked_access.md

     | `#!cpp j.at("hobbies").at(0)`  | `#!json "hiking"` |
     | `#!cpp j.at("hobbies").at(1)`  | `#!json "reading"` |

-The return value is a reference, so it can be modify the original value.
+The return value is a reference, so it can be modified by the original value.

 ??? example